ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-5-1.md

-# Use of AI-powered tools for reducing carbon footprint, such as optimized supply chain management and sustainable building design

 One of the most promising applications of Artificial Intelligence (AI) in the fight against climate change is in the reduction of carbon footprint.
 By utilizing AI-powered tools to optimize supply chain management and design sustainable buildings, we can significantly reduce the environmental impact of human activities.